quixio/quix-docs/docs/platform/what-is-quix.md

 To achieve these goals, Quix Portal includes the following features:

-* **Online IDE**: Develop and run your real-time streaming applications directly in the browser without setting up a local environment.
+* **Online IDE**: Develop and run your streaming applications directly in the browser without setting up a local environment.

 * **Code Samples**: Choose from the [prebuilt Code Samples](../platform/connectors/index.md) ready to run and deploy from the IDE.